- Overview

 - A signed Developer Agreement between your company and Indeed.

-- A software developer who is familiar with your systems and HTTP, XML, and JSON.
+- A software developer who knows your systems and understands HTTP, XML, and JSON.

-- The capability to publish screener questions associated with jobs from your system to an HTTPS URL.
+- A way to publish job screener questions from your system to an HTTPS URL.

 Estimated time to develop and deploy

-An XML integration requires you to configure and publish an XML feed to Indeed on a regular schedule.
-These actions let you control how key details about your jobs are displayed on Indeed.
-You append metadata to each job in this feed to activate the Indeed Apply functionality on Indeed.com, which enables you to surface screener questions in the Indeed Apply application flow and designate where candidate information is delivered to your system.
+With an XML integration, you publish an XML feed to Indeed on a regular schedule.
+The feed lets you control how your jobs appear on Indeed.
+When you add metadata to each job, you enable Indeed Apply on Indeed.com.
+This shows your screener questions in the application flow and tells Indeed where to send candidate information.

-After you initially configure the XML feed with the Indeed Apply metadata and optional screener questions, Indeed reviews the feed for technical quality assurance and policy compliance.
+After you configure the feed with Indeed Apply metadata and any optional screener questions, Indeed reviews it for technical quality and policy compliance.

 Roadmap